We, the Effigy Council, are filled to the brim with joy, knowing people who love to build big things and burn them to the ground exist.

 - Small amounts of swag

 - Misused or unapproved purchases are considered disrespectful to the community at large and are not allowed.
-Misappropriated funds will have to be paid back to GLEA, the governing entity of Lakes of Fire (the organizing branch that allocates funds from each year’s ticket sales to pay for the effigy).
+Misappropriated funds must be paid back to GLEA, the governing entity of Lakes of Fire (the organizing branch that allocates funds from each year’s ticket sales to pay for the effigy).

 - Any money spent outside of the approved budget will be the sole responsibility of Artist.